es-hackathon/bookmark-dashboard-ui/README.md

   <h3 align="center">Bookmark Dashboard UI (via React)</h3>

   <p align="center">
-    Dashboard which help to bookmark URL based on to group in terms of tribes, feature teams, platforms or application
+    Bookmark-Dashboard which help to bookmark URL based on to group in terms of tribes, feature teams, platforms or application
     <br />
     <a href="https://github.com/es-hackathon/bookmark-dashboard-ui"><strong>Explore the docs »</strong></a>
     <br />